kartikc727/kartikc727.github.io/my_collections/_posts/2021-05-12-linux_commands.md

 ---

-Some shortcuts that I learned while working with Linux, most of these are very basic, so if you have a lot of experience working with the Linux shell, you probably won't find anything new here.
-I have categorised them from basic to advanced based on my own best judgement.
+Some shortcuts that I learned while working with Linux, most of these are very basic, so if you have even moderate experience working with the Linux shell, you probably won't find anything new here.
+I have categorized them from basic to advanced based on my own best judgement.

 # Basic